cadhead/cadhead/README.md

 Hello there.

-I'm cadhead and i write some code on javascript/typescript.
+I'm Andrey and i write some code on javascript/typescript.
 Not professional developer right now, but maybe some day.

 // TODO: